rciorba/pidunu/README.md

 ### Building from source

     make

+The resulting executable is statically linked for maximum portabillity.

 ### Running the tests
 The tests are written using the pytest framework and the docker python bindings.